At the Table

 Even though we were only eating hot dogs, cans of baked beans, and premade peanut-butter-and-jelly sandwiches, I was filled with inspiration for prepping and eating meals made for the outdoors.

-Connor poked fun at me for the impracticality of wanting to cook everything over fire. (“No one starts a campfire just to make breakfast,” he argued.)
-But to me, there’s something deeply alluring about cooking that way.
-After my soggy breakfast burritos, burnt skillet cinnamon rolls, and a lackluster foil-packet dinner, I was determined to translate the kinds of food I made at home into camp-friendly versions that brought out the best of the surroundings.
+Connor poked fun at me for the impracticality of wanting to cook everything over fire.
+But to me, there’s something deeply alluring about cooking by flame.
+After soggy breakfast burritos, burnt skillet cinnamon rolls, and a lackluster foil-packet dinner, I was determined to translate the kinds of food I made at home into camping recipes that brought out the best of the surroundings.
 I swore to take my food prep game to a new level.

 Lia scales and filets fish for her camping recipes